Key Points:

 So, what causes pancreatitis in dogs?
 Well, the truth is the exact cause is unknown.
 However, there are some theories.
 Some possible culprits and risk factors include:

-• High-fat diet or human food: For example, sharing a juicy burger or prime rib with your dog.
-However, this study showed that higher fat content alone doesn’t cause a higher pancreatic response in healthy dogs.
-However, “dietary indiscretion,” like eating inappropriate foods and getting into the trash, can increase the chances of pancreatitis.
+- High-fat diets and human food: This study showed that higher fat content alone doesn’t cause a higher pancreatic response in healthy dogs.
+However, many veterinarians believe that “dietary indiscretion,” like eating inappropriate foods and getting into the trash, does increase the chances of pancreatitis.

 Pet Pro Tip: Illnesses and accidents can happen to our furry friends anytime.
 And we can’t predict when they’ll need medical attention.
 That’s why it’s important to enroll in pet insurance.
 It can help cover unexpected treatment costs, from common parasites to more severe health issues.
 Don’t wait until it’s too late.
 Find out how pet insurance works and what pet insurance covers, and choose a plan today.